eudoxia0/eudoxia0.github.io/article/_posts/2023-04-18-my-experience-bupropion.md

 Let me prefix this by saying that none of this is medical advice, I'm just an autistic man with a lot of free time.
 If you have mental health problems, for the love of God just talk to a psychiatrist.
 I promise it's not bad.
-I am extremely pro-psychiatry and I fully support the pharmaceutical industry.That aside, let's begin.
+I am extremely pro-psychiatry and I fully support the pharmaceutical industry.
+That aside, let's begin.

 # An Epiphany